Those of us injured in an accident can confirm that contacting an attorney is often the last thing on our minds.

-This helps to collect enough compensation to pay off mounting medical debt, repair a vehicle, or make up for missed work.
+This helps to collect enough compensation to pay off medical debt, repair a vehicle, or make up for missed work.

-This doesn’t necessarily mean that every accident could support a lawsuit, especially if both parties were equally at fault, the property damage was minor, or no one suffered a physical injury.
+This doesn’t necessarily mean every accident could support a lawsuit, especially if both parties were equally at fault, the property damage was minor, or no one suffered a physical injury.

 The Benefits of Hiring a Personal Injury Attorney